PO Box 9021, Wilmington, DE 19809, USA

 Costa Rica - March 2010

-During the FONT tours in Costa Rica in March 2010, about 400 species of birds were found.
+During the FONT tours in Costa Rica in March 2010, over 400 species of birds were found.

-Mammals, during the tour, included: the Northern Tamandua (or Collared Anteater), the White-nosed Coati, 2 kinds of Monkeys (the Central American Spider and the Mantled Howler), and a wild cat called the Jaguarundi.
+Mammals, during the tour, included: the Northern Tamandua (or Collared Anteater), the White-nosed Coati, 3 kinds of Monkeys (the Central American Spider, the Mantled Howler, and White-faced Capuchin), and a wild cat called the Jaguarundi.

-Among the 400 or so bird species, there were many highlights.
+Among the more than 400 bird species, there were many highlights.

 During our Northern Costa Rica Tour, there were both Great Green and